All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 When the pelvic floor muscles aren’t working normally, you can experience:

 Mercy physical and occupational therapists use strength training, biofeedback, electrical stimulation, manual therapy and behavior modifications to promote pelvic floor health.
-Therapy may be needed before and after pelvic surgeries such as bladder repair, pelvic reconstruction and prostate surgery.
-It may also be used as a means of conservative treatment for your pelvic health issues.

-We understand how painful, disruptive and embarrassing pelvic, urinary and bowel issues can be.
+At Mercy, we understand how painful, disruptive and embarrassing pelvic, urinary and bowel issues can be.
 Our therapists will work closely with your physician to develop a personalized treatment plan to improve symptoms and allow you to regain confidence in daily activities.

 At Mercy, we offer comprehensive services to diagnose and treat a full range of conditions, including: